sdh202/SJSU_IT/readme.txt

     12) Rename the file as 'client_secret.json and place it in the sjsuIT folder

 4. Run gdrive.py Script: 2 ways
-    1) With IDE like VSCode: open project folder, open gdrive.py:
+    1) Recommended - With IDE like VSCode: open project folder, open gdrive.py:
         Edit Target Folder ID:
             Go to desired folder/location in Google Drive.
             Copy the last portion of the URL